RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 Steps you need:
 - Find and open your dbeaver.ini file.
 It is located in the DBeaver root directory.
 - Find -vmargs command
-- Add after this command -Dliquibase.license.key=yourKey (example: -Dliquibase.license.key=ABwwGgQU...)
+- Add after this command add new line with: -Dliquibase.license.key=yourKey (example: -Dliquibase.license.key=ABwwGgQU...)
 - Open DBeaver and "Schema compare" window.
 Key will be checked at this step (If PRO objects didn't appears in schema compare chagelog - check your logs.
 Maybe license expired or key is invalid)